BonBon-exchange/.github/doc/long.md

 ## A Swiss company, born in Geneva

 An idea, a complaint, or want to join the adventure?
-Contact with CEO Daniel Febrero or COO Anthony Cettour.
-There are open positions for UX design, marketing, development and sales from anywhere in the world.
+Contact with CEO Daniel Febrero.
+There are open positions for UX design, marketing, development and sales, and you can work from anywhere in the world.